 Andrew’s work as Producer and his Non-Profit work

-Andrew is a co-director of Unveil Studios, a production company he operates with his brothers Matthew and Daniel.
-With Unveil, Andrew produced the critically acclaimed feature She Has A Name in 2016.
-In the summer of 2014 With Unveil, Andrew co-executive produced E for Everyone: The Mouse and the Elephant, a feature length film that asks 9 questions of people all over the world in areas of extreme wealth and poverty.
+Ten years earlier, in the summer of 2006 With Unveil, Andrew ventured into filmmaking and co-executive produced E for Everyone: The Mouse and the Elephant, a feature length film that asks 9 questions of people all over the world in areas of extreme wealth and poverty.

 Unveil produced Daniel Kooman’s A Filmmaker’s Search for Revival and in 2012 released The Ladder of My Life, a documentary film about the true story of Monybany Minyang Dau, a former child soldier, and his journey back to Sudan.
 Unveil, is currently developing a slate of new feature and documentary films.
 Unveil's new documentary series Dream, was filmed on location in Tanzania, Mexico and in the United States and Canada.

 Andrew speaks and teaches on a variety of subjects, including creativity and justice issues and was one of the speakers at the inaugural TEDx event in Red Deer, Alberta in 2012.
 He has had the privilege to teach and speak in Kenya, India, Malaysia, Mongolia, England, the USA and Canada.